neuralmagic/deepsparse/user-guide/deepsparse-pipelines.md

 ## Quickstart

 Let's try a quick example of the Pipeline API.
-All we have to is pass a task and model to the the `Pipeline.create` function, and then we can run inference on raw data using DeepSparse!
+All we have to do is pass a task and model to the the `Pipeline.create` function, and then we can run inference on raw data using DeepSparse!

 This example creates a sentiment analysis Pipeline with a 90% pruned-quantized verion of BERT